mygithub23/burger/README.md

 ## Project Objective

-application that will help a small business to keep track of daily tasks and notes.
+cheese burger application will help customers to choose which buerger they like to eat. .

 ## Preject Description